open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector/README.md

   url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is http://localhost:55681/v1/trace
   headers: {
     foo: 'bar'
-  }, //an optional object containing custom headers to be sent with each request will only work with json over http };
+  }, //an optional object containing custom headers to be sent with each request will only work with http };

 const provider = new BasicTracerProvider();